-(Right below: The village of Passchendaele as seen from the air in 1916, after two years of war - from Illustration)
+(Right: The village of Passchendaele as seen from the air in 1916, after two years of war - from Illustration)

-The 1st Battalion of the Newfoundland Regiment was to remain in Belgium until October 17, a small cog in the machinery of the British Army.
-This had been or was also to be the case with the Australians, the New Zealanders and the Canadians, all of whose troops had floundered or would soon flounder their way across the sodden and shell-torn countryside of Belgian Flanders.
+The 1st Battalion of the Newfoundland Regiment was to remain in Belgium until October 17, a small cog in the machinery of the British Army - as were to be by then the Australians, the New Zealanders and the Canadians - all of whose troops had floundered their way across the sodden and shell-torn countryside of Flanders.

 Notably the Newfoundland Battalion at Passchendaele was to fight in two major engagements: at the Steenbeek on August 16; and at the Broembeek (see both immediately below) on October 9.

-At the former it had incurred nine killed in action, ninety-three wounded, and one missing in action; at the Broembeek the cost had been higher: forty-eight killed or died of wounds, one-hundred thirty-two wounded and fifteen missing in action.
+At the former it had incurred nine killed in action, ninety-three wounded, and one missing in action; at the Broembeek the cost would be higher: forty-eight killed or died of wounds, one-hundred thirty-two wounded and fifteen missing in action.